Cancellaria cooperii: Description

+This species attains a size of around 95 mm.

 Ecology

 Life habits

 This species is an ectoparasite that parasitizes the Pacific electric ray, Torpedo californica, and perhaps other benthic fishes.
 Cooper's nutmeg is uncommonly found, offshore, on sandy substrate.

+Known from depths 20 metres to 210 metres(prawn traps).

 Distribution

 This nutmeg snail occurs in the Eastern Pacific Ocean from Monterey, California, to San Benito Island, in central Baja California, Mexico.